afewmail/afew/docs/configuration.rst

     [InboxFilter]

-Not that the queries do not generally include `tag:new` because this is implied when afew is run with the `--new` flag.
+Note that the queries do not generally include `tag:new` because this is implied when afew is run with the `--new` flag.

 The differences between them is that